Radio Harrow: History

 Radio Harrow is the coming together of two organisations in Harrow.
 Radio Northwick Park and Harrow Community Radio.

 Radio Northwick Park (known as RNP) was a Hospital Radio charity run by volunteers to provide patient visiting and a broadcast entertainment service to the North West London Hospitals NHS Trust.
 In the 44 years of its existence it grew in strength and became one of the first hospital radio stations in the UK to broadcast 24 hours a day and online.
 The volunteers visited over 15,000 patients a year to help make their stay in hospital as comfortable and enjoyable as it can be and then broadcast back personalised shows in the form of a daily request show, alongside their regular broadcasting, aimed at entertaining the patients.

 RNP was founded by a group of volunteers from the Jewish Youth Voluntary Service, who set up a hospital radio service at Harrow Hospital on Roxeth Hill.
 With no room for a permanent studio, programmes were only broadcast on Sundays and volunteers installed and dismantled the equipment weekly.
 In 1971 a permanent studio was built in the basement of the new Northwick Park Hospital and RNP went on air in April 1971.
 During their existence they regularly became the radio of choice for patients to listen to, beating rivals such as BBC Radio and London commercial stations.

-Harrow Community Radio (known as HCR) was a not for profit Community radio in the United Kingdom setup in 2010 to engage with those who live and work in the local community.
+Harrow Community Radio (known as HCR) was a non-profit Community radio in the United Kingdom setup in 2010 to engage with those who live and work in the local community.
 It acted as a platform for the community to have a voice, which may not otherwise have been heard.
 In the five years of its existence it created firm ties with the local authority, businesses, community, charity groups and educational institutions, to become the go to people to host community events and summer schemes.
 It ran a full 28-day Restricted Service Licence, broadcasting over FM and not just via the Internet.